 So there is this fear we have of approaching death.
 This fear which makes us react, like sensitive beings, early on in life, which plunges us into Time one day with a state of consciousness, with anxiety.
 We don’t change anything, we go along carrying the old, old memory of childhood, and now we shoot flashbulbs straight at eyes wide open with terror, or into blind stares.
 We know nothing of our birth and nothing of our death.
 There is no opacity more disturbing than this.
 We can’t know anything about it.
 What’s left is meat: a little package of damp flesh, oozing with blood, screaming with pain, hurled into space and time, lungs ripped by air, ripped out by the roots, torn, pulled out of a warm uterus, floating in there for nine months, germinating, getting bigger and more complex and differentiated in total peace, transparent and in a sort of dark transparency with the pregnant mother.
 Transparency lays bare the heart of darkness.
 At the west end of the cemetery, he sucks his beer from the amber bottle, the beer foams in his mouth, he swallows painfully.
 Like a big pink shrimp, the foetus swims, it is transparent.
 The organs are outlined like shadows behind the skin, the bones are soft, faintly delineated by gentle contours.
 What remains is this state about which we know nothing.

-Translated by Georgia Marsh and David Rattray.
+Translated from the French by Georgia Marsh and David Rattray.

 —Jacques Teboul has published seven novels with Seuil, among them, Vermeer, Holderlien, Les trous de la viand, and Le vol des oiseaux.
 He lives and works in Paris.